FAQs |

 What if I can’t make all of the group sessions? |

 We suggest you to join a group where you are able to attend at least five of the six sessions as you will get much more out of the experience this way.
 Multiple absences can upset the dynamic of the group and can be unsettling for other group members.
-You must attend the first session. |
+You must attend the first session.
+If you have to miss more than one session we will discuss with you whether this is the right time for you to be attending a group. |

 I am unable to make a group session, who should I contact? |